Streamerbot/docs/streamerbot/3.api/1.sub-actions/twitch/guest-star/update-channel-guest-star-settings.md

 Select the group layout

 - `TILED_LAYOUT`: A layout where all the guests are tiled
-- `SCREENSHARE_LAYOUT`: A layout where your screen is shared along side the guests
+- `SCREENSHARE_LAYOUT`: A layout where your screen is shared alongside the guests
 - `HORIZONTAL_LAYOUT`: A horizontal layout
-- `VERICAL_LAYOUT`: A vertial layout
+- `VERICAL_LAYOUT`: A vertical layout

 ### `Regenerate Browser Sources`
 If browser sources should regenerate